mitrick2/docs-api/handlebars-themes/context/post.md

 Additionally, you can provide a custom template for a specific post.
 If there is a `post-:slug.hbs` file with the `:slug` matching the post's slug this will be used instead.

-For example, if you have an '1.0 Announcement' post with the url /1-0-announcement/, adding a template called `post-1-0-announcement.hbs` will cause that template to be used for the announcement post, instead of `post.hbs`.
+For example, if you have a '1.0 Announcement' post with the url /1-0-announcement/, adding a template called `post-1-0-announcement.hbs` will cause that template to be used for the announcement post, instead of `post.hbs`.

 Another option is to use a "global" custom post template.
 If you add a template to your theme called `custom-gallery.hbs` it will be available in a dropdown in the post settings menu so that it can be used on as many posts (or pages) as you want.